Crunch-io/crunch-cube/README.md

 ## Changes

+### 3.0.39
+- Remove cube response deepcopy due to a performance issue

 ### 3.0.38
 - Improve calculation of DoF for pairwise comparison
 - Use effective counts as column bases for DoF